pyrosec/project-ghost/README.md

 The first number you provision becomes the default for your extension.
 But at any time this can be updated in redis via the key `didfor.123`.
 There has to be a value set for this key, likewise for `extfor.7576255330` should be set to `123` for inbound calls to ring your phone.

 You can configure the PSTN phone number to your actual cell phone by setting the `fallback.123` key to the phone number (no country code) that you want to ring if your SIP phone doesn't answer.
-Text fowarding can be set by setting `sms-fallback.123` to whatever phone number you want to receive texts over the normal phone network.
+Text fowarding can be set by setting `sms-fallback.123` to the phone number you want to receive texts over the normal phone network.

 The best thing to do, however, is to port the phone number that you use on your phone to your voip.ms account, then configure that phone number on the voip.ms system to ring your SIP subaccount on voip.ms such that your project ghost can handle it.
 You will have to explicitly enable SMS/MMS for that DID that you port in, since project ghost did not create it.